gsthr logo

 Smoking in Paraguay

-In Paraguay, the prevalence of tobacco smoking among adults aged 15 years and older shows a notable trend over recent years.
-In 2022, the overall adult smoking prevalence was 10.6%, with a significant gender disparity: the prevalence of smoking was 17.4% among males and 3.8% among females.
-These figures indicate a decline from previous years, such as in 2020, when the smoking prevalence was 11.7% overall, 18.8% for males, and 4.4% for females.
-The number of smokers decreased, from 621,767 individuals in 2019 to 540,696 in 2022.
-For reference, the adult daily smoking prevalence in 2017 was 9.1%, with a prevalence of 14.8% among males and 3.2% among females.
-Smoking-related mortalities remain a public health concern.
-In 2021, 3,955 deaths were attributed to smoking, representing 7.77% of all deaths in the country.
-The gender breakdown shows 2,912 deaths among males, accounting for 9.76% of male deaths, and 1,043 deaths among females, representing 4.95% of female deaths.
+In Paraguay, cigarettes are legal to sell, smoke, and import for trade with some restrictions and regulations.
+Tobacco advertising is regulated, but there is not a complete ban on all forms of advertising.
+Cigarettes can be purchased online, however, sales from vending machines are banned.
+Additionally, the law requires health warnings on all packaging, sets a minimum age of 18 years for sales, and includes legal restrictions on smoking in public places, such as healthcare and educational facilities.
+Cigarettes are subject to no specific excise tax, but the total taxation rate is 19.19%.
+The prevalence of tobacco smoking among adults aged 15 years and older in Paraguay shows a notable trend over recent years.
+In 2024, the overall current smoking prevalence among adults was 6.3%, with a current prevalence of 10.1% among males and 6.3% among females.
+These figures indicate a decline from previous years.
+In 2020, the current smoking prevalence was 11.7% overall, 18.8% among males, and 4.4% among females.
+The number of smokers decreased, from 621,767 individuals in 2019 to 540,696 in 2022 and 307,000 in 2024.
+Smoking-related mortalities is also a public health concern in Paraguay.
+In 2021, 3,955 deaths were attributable to smoking, representing 7.77% of all deaths in the country.
+2,912 deaths among males, accounting for 9.76% of all male deaths, and 1,043 deaths among females, representing 4.95% of all female deaths in the country were recorded in 2021.
 These statistics underscore the ongoing public health challenge posed by tobacco smoking in Paraguay, despite the observed reductions in smoking prevalence.

 Read articles from Paraguay